femtotrader/Planar.jl/docs/src/strategy.md

 The key is the name of the module (in this case `Example`) which will be imported from the included file "cfg/strategies/Example.jl" or "cfg/strategies/Example/src/Example.jl".

-After the strategy module is imported the strategy is instantiated by calling the `ping!(::Type{S}, ::LoadStrategy, cfg)` function.
+After the strategy module is imported the strategy is instantiated by calling the `call!(::Type{S}, ::LoadStrategy, cfg)` function.

 ```julia
 > typeof(s)